Bangladesh Air Force: Foundation

-Indian civilian authorities and the IAF donated 1 DC-3 Dakota (gifted by the Maharaja of Jodhpor), 1 Twin Otter plane, and 1 Alouette III helicopter for the new-born Bangladesh Air Force.
+Indian civilian authorities and the IAF donated 1 DC-3 Dakota (gifted by the Maharaja of Jodhpur), 1 Twin Otter plane, and 1 Alouette III helicopter for the new-born Bangladesh Air Force.
 The Bengali rank and file fixed up the World War II vintage runway at Dimapur Airport, then began rigging the aircraft for combat duty.
-The Dakota was modified to carry 500 pound bombs, but for technical reasons, it was only used to ferry Bangladesh government personnel.
+The Dakota was modified to carry 500-pound bombs, but for technical reasons, it was only used to ferry Bangladesh government personnel.
 The Alouette III helicopter was rigged to fire 14 rockets from pylons attached to its side and had .303 Browning machine guns installed, in addition to having 1-inch (25 mm) steel plate welded to its floor for extra protection.
-The Twin Otter boasted 7 rockets under each of its wings and could deliver ten 25 pound bombs, which were rolled out of the aircraft by hand through a makeshift door.
+The Twin Otter boasted 7 rockets under each of its wings and could deliver ten 25-pound bombs, which were rolled out of the aircraft by hand through a makeshift door.
 This tiny force was dubbed Kilo Flight, the first fighting formation of the nascent Bangladesh Air Force.
 Squadron Leader Sultan Mahmud was appointed as the commander of the 'Kilo Flight'.

-Bangladesh Air Force first went in action on 3 December 1971, at the start of the Indo-Pakistani War of 1971, and attacked the Chattogram-based oil tank depot and oil tank depot was totally destroyed by that air attack.
+The Bangladesh Air Force first went into action on 3 December 1971, at the start of the Indo-Pakistani war of 1971, and attacked the Chattogram-based oil tank depot.
+The oil tank depot was totally destroyed by that air attack.
 The air attack was conducted by Capt.
 Akram Ahmed.
 The second Bangladesh Air Force attack was on 6 December 1971 at Moulvibazar Pakistani Army barracks under the command of Squadron Leader Sultan Mahmud, where Captain Shahabuddin Ahmed was co-pilot.

 After the surrender of Pakistan, all personnel reported to Bangladesh Forces commander-in-chief, Col. M. A. G. Osmani.
 On 7 April 1972, the post of the chief of air staff went into effect by order of the President of Bangladesh.
 The combined command of Bangladesh Forces had been abolished with effect from 7 April 1972 and replaced by three separate commands for the three services with acting chiefs of staff.
-The Bangladesh Air Force gradually began to reoccupy and reform all the airbase structures throughout the country, HQ administrative buildings, fuel and weapons depots.
+The Bangladesh Air Force gradually began to reoccupy and reform all the airbase structures throughout the country, HQ administrative buildings, and fuel and weapons depots.

+For participating in the war, the air force won one Bir Sreshtho, six Bir Uttom, one Bir Bikrom, and fifteen Bir Protik.